-SEO tools like Google Analytics can help you get a picture of how much organic (non-paid) traffic your site gets, and which keywords drive traffic to your website or specific pages.
-You can use Google Analytics to set up goals and track the right data to learn which keywords are driving traffic and conversions.
+SEO tools like Google Analytics can help you get a picture of how much organic (non-paid) traffic your site gets and which keywords drive traffic to your website or specific pages.
+You can use Google Analytics to set up goals and track the right data to learn which keywords drive traffic and conversions.

 4. Follow good examples

 Sometimes you need to learn from the best to improve your healthcare marketing word choice.
 You might check out a competitor’s language use in their marketing content or study how a related company addresses their audience.
 Observe their use of language and keywords and brainstorm how you can imitate their success.

 Look for industry guidelines for healthcare marketing language.
 For example, the CDC offers the “Everyday Words for Public Health Communication” guide for substituting common phrases for healthcare terms.
 Although targeted toward public-health professionals, other healthcare organizations and medical companies can incorporate many of these suggestions.